mufeezhanif/NASA-Space-Apps-Challenge/PWA-README.md

-# PWA Configuration for AirWatch Pro
+# PWA Configuration for Atmosphere Analyzer

-This document outlines the Progressive Web App (PWA) configuration and setup for AirWatch Pro.
+This document outlines the Progressive Web App (PWA) configuration and setup for Atmosphere Analyzer.

 ## PWA Features Implemented